-To improve efficiency and operation of 26K, 40K, 60K, or 100K BTUH input models on very short vent systems, an inducer outlet restrictor is required to be installed on the outlet of the inducer assembly.
+To improve efficiency and operation of 26K, 40K, or 60K BTUH input models on very short vent systems, an inducer outlet restrictor is required to be installed on the outlet of the inducer assembly.
 The outlet restrictor is shown in the footnote of Table 14 - Maximum Equivalent Vent Length.
 The outlet restrictor for 26K and 40K models is shipped in the loose parts bag.
-See Table 14 for usage, part numbers and sourcing of 26K, 40K, 60K and 100K inducer outlet restrictors.
+See Table 14 for usage, part numbers and sourcing of 26K, 40K, and 60K inducer outlet restrictors.

-To determine if the outlet restrictor is required, see Table 14.
+To determine if the outlet restrictor is required, see Table 14

-Failure to use an outlet restrictor on the 40K model when required may result in flame disturbance or flame sense lockout.
+Failure to use an outlet restrictor on 40K models when required may result in flame disturbance or flame sense lockout.